cfengine/documentation/manuals/language-concepts/classes.markdown

 defining aliases for class combinations.
 Such class 'aliases' may be specified in any kind of bundle.

+Note that whitespace is *not* allowed between operators, so something like `a . b`, though perhaps more readable, will be rejected by the CFEngine parser.

 Classes may be combined with the operators listed here in order from highest to lowest precedence: